Thyra Frank

 Thyra Frank (born 10 May 1952) is a Danish nurse and politician.

 She was born in Skørping to Jens Kristian Frank and Anna Nystrup Frank, and is married to Peter Camillo Rasmussen.
 She was elected member of Folketinget for the Liberal Alliance from 2011 to 2015.
-She was appointed Minister for Elderly Affairs in the Lars Løkke Rasmussen III Cabinet from 28 November 2016 to 27 June 2019.
+She was appointed Minister for Elderly Affairs in the third cabinet of Lars Løkke Rasmussen from 28 November 2016 to 27 June 2019.

 Frank was decorated Knight of the Order of the Dannebrog in 2008.